 Oil free screw compressors are the preferred choice as they compress the air inside an oil free compression chamber, which is well sealed to avoid lubrication oil contaminating the compressed air.

-Until a few years ago, companies used oil injected compressors with filtration arriving to ‘Class 1’ oil quality standards, which means the air must have no more than 0.01 mg/mof oil residue.
+Until a few years ago, companies used oil injected compressors with filtration arriving to ‘Class 1’ oil quality standards, which means the air must have no more than 0.01 mg/m3 of oil residue.
 To ensure no residual oil, airborne particulates or vapour could enter the system, they used downstream air dryers and double line filters to further purify the air.

 Today, quality sensitive industries such as drug manufacturing use oil free air compressors that deliver ISO:8573 (P-2):2007 ‘Class 0’ oil free air to ensure 100% contaminant-free air is produced for various applications in their manufacturing and packaging processes.
 However, until recently, these compressors were expensive and were used primarily by large companies and those that exported drugs to markets with stringent standards (ex., the US Food and Drug Administration).
 With the advanced oil free technology in ‘Class 0’ certified compressors, every pharmaceutical manufacturing company is assured of not only oil free air that meets the most stringent standards, but also much higher energy savings and uptime.